RadheV/Classifying-Terms-of-Service/README.md

 ### Next Steps
 ---
-This analysis only touches the surface and it could further be improved on advanced techniques for Natural Language Processing.
+This analysis could further be improved on advanced techniques for Natural Language Processing.
 Therefore some of the future steps for this work might be to:

 - Develop a convolutional and recurrent neural network model with a specialized word embedding layer
-- Use Sense2Vec to understand sentences and extract more information from the text
+- Use Word Sense Disambiguation methods to understand sentences and extract more information from the text
-- Deciding on a threshold (warning or non-warning) for each specfic service so that the analysis could be more precise
+- Deciding on an appropriate threshold (warning or non-warning) for each specfic service so that the analysis could be more precise

+Other sources of information could also be explored:
+- Case Studies on terms of service previous legal and ethical conflict - highlight documents that might of crucial
+- Sentiment analysis

 Other sources of information could also be explored:
 - Case Studies on terms of service previous legal and ethical conflict - highlight documents that might of crucial